denten-books/plain-text/0-intro.md

 "authorial intent," then at least a trace of the author's hand.
 In some contexts---think manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
-When media are immutable, one imagines a sort of a causal custody chain between works and their creators, which at some point must have occupied the same contiguous time and space.
+When media are immutable, one imagines a sort of a causal chain of custody between works and their creators, which at some point must have occupied the same contiguous time and space.
 The printing press introduced a range of structures that mediate between readers and authors.
 Distance, time, and mediation subsequently weaken notions of authorial fidelity.
-At the least, we understand that such intermediary structures as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.
+At the least, we understand that such intermediaries as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.

 The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has brought forth hitherto unexamined